wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_account_status.md

 ---
-title: xem:/account/status \[GET\]
+title: /account/status - NEM
-description: Gets the AccountMetaData from an account.
-The account meta datadescribes additional information for the account.
+description: Example code for the /account/status rest method. Сomplete guide on how to use /account/status rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters